sergeo92/alx-low_level_programming/0x00-hello_world/README.md

-Script that generates the assembly code of a C code and save it in an output file
+Script that generates the assembly code (Intel syntax) of a C code and save it in an output file.